The form of any element is known through its relations to all other elements. [CWL 10, 154]

 It is as well to focus again on the main insight of our analysis so far, how the surplus levels and the basic level relate.
 [McShane 2017, 42]

-Broadly, the basic process involves producing and selling consumer goods for a standard of living, while the surplus process involves producing and selling producer goods such as factories, fishing nets, threshers, front-end loaders, managerial skills, and generally improvements upon nature for a future bounty in the standard of living.
-Peanut butter is usually a basic item.
-On the other hand, a $1.0 billion chemical processing plant is not consumed in a standard of living; it is a long-lasting surplus item to be applied period after period into the indefinite future.
+Broadly, the basic process involves producing and selling consumer goods for a standard of living, while the surplus process involves producing and selling producer goods such as factories, fishing nets, threshers, front-end loaders, managerial skills, and generally improvements upon nature for a future greater bounty in the standard of living.
+Peanut butter is usually a basic item; i.e. an item in a person’s standard of living.
+On the other hand, a $1.0 billion chemical processing plant is not consumed in one’s standard of living; it is a long-lasting surplus item to be employed period after period into the indefinite future.

-Functional Macroeconomic Dynamics is a macroeconomic theory constituted by systems of laws formulated mathematically.
-As such – a theory – its fundamental terms must be precise analytical terms.
-The geometer cannot build his geometry on shifting emotional sands or squishy definitions.
+Functional Macroeconomic Dynamics is a theory of the interrelations within and between circuits of flows; it bears comparison and contrast of resemblance and difference to other circuits of flows, such as electro- and hydrodynamics.
+Macroeconomics is a theory of productive and monetary flows; the theory is constituted by systems of laws formulated mathematically.
+As such, its fundamental terms must be precise analytical terms.
+The geometer and the physicist cannot build their systems on shifting emotional sands or imprecise definitions.
 A circle is not a perfectly round curve.
 It is a planar curve all of whose points are equidistant from the center.
-Similarly, Lonergan’s basic terms will be precisely analytical and implicitly define one another because the whole structure is purely relational.
+Similarly, Lonergan’s basic terms will be precisely analytical and implicitly define one another by their functional relations of interdependence.
+The whole analysis will reach a purely relational macroeconomic field theory.

 Let us say, then, that for every basic insight there is a circle of terms and relations, such that the terms fix the relations, the relations fix the terms, and the insight fixes both.
 If one grasps the necessary and sufficient conditions for the perfect roundness of this imagined plane curve, then one grasps not only the circle but also the point, the line, the circumference, the radii, the plane, and equality.
 All the concepts tumble out together, because all are needed to express adequately a single insight.
 All are coherent, for coherence basically means that all hang together from a single insight.
 [CWL 3, 12/36]